 The Old Presbyterian Church

 The foundation stone for the church was laid on the 6th September 1853 by Mr.William Todd (Builder) in the presence of Murdoch Campbell and the then Minister, Henry McManus.
+The commemorative plaque was found buried in the foundations during the redevelopment works and is now on display in the Forum.

 It would appear from the records that a house was demolished to make space for the church and an adjacent house retained and integrated into the church to retain living accommodation for the minister, i.e the Manse.